tbobm/talks-fosdem/prov-vs-conf-vs-etc.md

 ## Deployment

-D has come a long way
+Docker has come a long way

 "Good" old days